 Sabesp in Focus

-Headquartered in Sp, Sabesp (SBS) is a Utilities stock that has seen a price change of 24.91% so far this year.
-The waste management company is paying out a dividend of $0.24 per share at the moment, with a dividend yield of 2.41% compared to the Utility - Water Supply industry's yield of 1.92% and the S&P 500's yield of 1.94%.
+Sabesp (SBS) is headquartered in Sp, and is in the Utilities sector.
+The stock has seen a price change of 49.19% since the start of the year.
+The waste management company is paying out a dividend of $0.24 per share at the moment, with a dividend yield of 2.01% compared to the Utility - Water Supply industry's yield of 1.94% and the S&P 500's yield of 1.96%.

 Looking at dividend growth, the company's current annualized dividend of $0.24 is up 9.6% from last year.
-Sabesp has increased its dividend 2 times on a year-over-year basis over the last 5 years for an average annual increase of 6.69%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+In the past five-year period, Sabesp has increased its dividend 2 times on a year-over-year basis for an average annual increase of 6.69%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Right now, Sabesp's payout ratio is 20%, which means it paid out 20% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, SBS presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that SBS is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report